South Dakota

 Seabear70, CC BY 3.0, via Wikimedia Commons; Image Size Adjusted

-South Dakota is named after the Lakota and Dakota Sioux Native American tribes, who comprise a large portion of the population and historically dominated the territory.
+South Dakota is a landlocked state in the North Central region of the United States.
+It is also part of the Great Plains.
+South Dakota is named after the Dakota Sioux tribe, which comprises a large portion of the population — with nine reservations currently in the state — and has historically dominated the territory.
+South Dakota is the 17th-largest by area, but the fifth-least populous, and the fifth-least densely populated.
+Pierre is the state capital, and Sioux Falls, with a population of about 213,900, is South Dakota's most populous city.
 The state is bisected by the Missouri River, dividing South Dakota into two geographically and socially distinct halves, known to residents as "East River" and "West River".

 Humans have inhabited the area for several millennia, with the Sioux becoming dominant by the early 19th century.
 In the late 19th century, European-American settlement intensified after a gold rush in the Black Hills and the construction of railroads from the east.
 Encroaching miners and settlers triggered a number of Indian wars, ending with the Wounded Knee Massacre in 1890.
 Key events in the 20th century included the Dust Bowl and Great Depression, increased federal spending during the 1940s and 1950s for agriculture and defense, and an industrialization of agriculture that has reduced family farming.
-Historically dominated by an agricultural economy and a rural lifestyle, South Dakota has recently sought to diversify its economy in areas to attract and retain residents.
 South Dakota's history and rural character still strongly influence the state's culture.

 This article uses material from the Wikipedia article "South Dakota" which is released under the Creative Commons Attribution-Share-Alike License 3.0